AaronCumming/Event-Connection/README.md

-# Event-Connection
+# Event Connection

-Event-Connection is a web application designed to centralize campus events for students at Concordia University, Nebraska.
-This project addresses the lack of a student-focused platform for discovering events, RSVP-ing, and receiving notifications—helping students engage more fully in campus life.
+Event Connection is a web application designed to centralize campus events for students at Concordia University, Nebraska.
+This project addresses the lack of a student focused platform for discovering events, RSVPs, and receiving notifications which helps students engage more fully in campus life.

 ## Backstory